ashtonesawyer/netsec/final/final.md

 ```

 # Testing
-There are two problems with this script that I can forsee causing false negatives:
+There are two problems with this script that I can foresee causing false negatives:
 1. It relies on the IP headers not using the options field
 2. One of the MAC addresses in the Ethernet layer might have a 0x45 in it